yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/bidirectional-replication.md

 ## Restart bidirectional replication

-Restarting a bidirectional replication can cause unreplicated data on one of the universes to be lost, because a full copy is performed as part of the restart.
-Before restarting, you need to identify the universe whose data is more up to date.
+Restarting bidirectional replication can cause unreplicated data on one of the universes to be lost, because a full copy is performed as part of the restart.
+Copying data can be done only if an xCluster configuration with reverse direction for a table does not exist, which means the reverse replication must first be deleted.

+As a result, before restarting bidirectional replication, you need to identify the universe whose data is more up to date.

 To restart a bidirectional replication setup: